 In the seventeenth and eighteenth centuries, the men of England were assaulted by a new and uncomfortable sight: women in masculine clothing!
 Even worse, these were upper class ladies, and they had donned cavalry-inspired costume to invade the male-dominated pastimes of riding and foxhunting.
 These daring women were often called ‘Amazons’ and were sometimes ridiculed for their riding habits.
 In 1666 Samuel Pepys lamented that, if not for their long skirts, these ladies wouldn’t be recognized as women at all!
-About fifty years later, Richard Steele satirically suggested that Amazons should “complete their triumph over us, by wearing breeches.”To read more, log in above or click here to subscribe.
+About fifty years later, Richard Steele satirically suggested that Amazons should “complete their triumph over us, by wearing breeches.”To read more, a subscription is required.
+Log in or click here to subscribe.